matomo-org/plugin-VisitorGenerator/README.md

 #### UI
 The plugin adds a new item to the Piwik admin UI visible only for users having Super User access under the section "Development".
 There you can select a site and for how many days in the past you want to generate new visits.

+Note: you need to first enable the Development mode in Piwik.
+In the root directory of your Piwik install, run the following command to enable development mode: `./console development:enable`

 #### CLI
 It also adds the following commands to the [Piwik CLI tool](http://developer.piwik.org/guides/piwik-on-the-command-line):